Where to Stay

 Norfolk bell tent hire have a 'Belle a Bell' package on offer that includes:

-- raised double size airbeds with king size duvets & covers, throws, fairy lighting, side table, wicker basket, bunting, rugs & cushions
+- raised double size beds with king size duvets & covers, throws, fairy lighting, side table, wicker basket, bunting, rugs & cushions

 - (extra single bed and bedding £20 /extra double bed and bedding £40)